CEATS, Inc. v. Continental Airlines, Inc. et. al. (E.D. TX)

 Avionica, Inc. v.
 Teledyne Technologies, Inc.

-Goldman Ismail was lead counsel for Teledyne Controls, LLC in a declaratory judgment action brought by Avionica, Inc. in federal court in the Southern District of Florida.
+Goldman Ismail was lead counsel for Teledyne Controls, LLC in a declaratory-judgment action brought by Avionica, Inc. in federal court in the Southern District of Florida.
 Avionica filed suit seeking declarations of non-infringement and invalidity for three patents owned by Teledyne Controls related to the transmission of flight data.
-Upon motion from Teledyne Controls, the district court dismissed two of the patents for lack of jurisdiction.
+The district court dismissed two of the patents for lack of jurisdiction.
 Teledyne Controls also filed a counterclaim for patent infringement.
 At the close of discovery, Teledyne Controls filed motions to strike Avionica’s expert reports and compel production of documents withheld as privileged.
 Shortly thereafter, the matter was resolved favorably for Teledyne Controls.